-In today’s post, an excerpt from the November/December 2011 Pottery Making Illustrated (due out any day now!), Courtney explains how she combines underglaze decoration over a majolica glaze to create her delightfully simple illustrations.
+In today’s post, an excerpt from the November/December 2011 Pottery Making Illustrated, Courtney explains how she combines underglaze decoration over a majolica glaze to create her delightfully simple illustrations.
 She also throws in a couple of recipes! – Jennifer Harnetty, editor.

 I’ve always been drawn to spare and simple forms, and much of my time is spent looking at the textiles, artwork and household items from the mid-20th century.
 I have a deep appreciation for simple, well-designed industrial objects, as well as children’s artwork and folk art—things that are less refined and show the hand of the maker.
 In my work, I attempt to seek a balance between these two interests.
 I strive for the clean lines and gracefulness, while my drawings and color choices are more influenced by children’s artwork and folk art.
 The simplicity of the form creates a canvas for a more playful element in the drawing.

 For many years I worked with a white mid-fire clay.
 I used underglazes, drew incised lines and created areas of color on a white background.
 I liked the work that I was making, yet it didn’t really feel like me.
 It felt somewhat too clean and precise.

 During this time, I would often take classes and workshops focused on earthenware.
 It was fun to work on a larger scale, to work a little more loosely, coil building new forms and trying out new surface decoration techniques.
 I liked the option of working on a larger scale that earthenware provided, and often thought about switching over, but at the end of each class or workshop, I would always return to my white clay, where I felt more comfortable.